Dream of Burning Wings Meaning: Freedom, Burnout, and Painful Transformation

 - This dream often reflects burnout, overreach, wounded freedom, or transformation through difficulty.

-- Wings usually symbolize movement, release, and higher perspective, while fire adds intensity and change.
+- Wings usually symbolise movement, release, higher perspective, and the wish to rise above limits.

-- If the dream felt tragic, it may point to exhaustion, fear of failure, or pressure to achieve.
+- If the dream felt tragic, it may point to exhaustion, fear of failure, or the cost of carrying too much ambition.

-- If the dream felt cleansing or renewing, it may symbolize rebirth, humility, and a more grounded form of growth.
+- If the dream ended in renewal, it can symbolise rebirth and a wiser, more grounded way of growing.

 Dreaming of burning wings often points to freedom under pressure, ambition meeting limits, burnout, vulnerability, or painful transformation.
-It can appear when part of you wants to rise, escape, or move beyond your current limits, but another part feels scorched by effort, fear, or the cost of flying too close to something intense.
+It can appear when part of you wants to rise, escape, or move beyond your current limits, but another part feels scorched by effort, fear, or the emotional cost of going too far too fast.

 Common dream scenarios